KDE/documentation-develop-kde-org/content/hig/components/editing/spinbox.md

 -   Label the spin box with a text label to its left, using sentence capitalization.
--   Always append a suffix with the value\'s unit to the right.
+-   Always append a suffix with the value's unit to the right.
 -   Provide an access key in the label that allows the user to give focus directly to the spin box.
--   Right-justify the contents of spin boxes, unless the convention in the user\'s locale demands otherwise.
+-   Right-justify the contents of spin boxes, unless the convention in the user's locale demands otherwise.
 This is useful in windows where the user might want to compare two numerical values in the same column of controls.
 In this case, ensure the right edges of the relevant controls are also aligned.